 Please Bug Me

 Another new addition to the garden is my bug house.
 Made from a thrift shop knickknack shelf, it was perfect for this project.
-You can see how to make one here.

 An old bed spring and door that were stashed behind the shed have been put to work as a future leaf mold container.
 Basically, you keep all of your fallen leaves, chop them up if you can (I use a weed wacker), and leave them to rot.
 Leaves are excellent as compost/mulch.

 I have several rusty old junk art items (like the funnel and tire rim) and I thought it would be cool to put them altogether.
 This way they can rust in peace.

 It’s been 4 years since I painted and stencilled my trusty wheelbarrow.
 The inside is now ready for a fresh coat of paint.

 Here’s the blue paint again.
 I really enjoyed making this mirror project.
 At first sight, some readers worry that the birds will fly into it but they don’t.
 It’s apparent that the birds do not see the same optical illusion effect we see, and neither would a bird try and fly through such a (seemingly) small opening.
 It just doesn’t happen.
 And, if you know me, you know that caring for the wild things comes first around here.

 I hope you’ve enjoyed this look around my June garden.
 I’ve got lots more projects coming up.
 Any excuse to play outside, right?

 ~Melissa the Empress of Dirt ♛

 My life as a gardener was deeply inspired by the gardens of Tasha Tudor.